matu3ba/chepa/README.md

 - [x] zig build
 - [x] test base perf: 10000 folders each with 0 or 10 subfolders
 - [x] test control sequences: add such folders (fix #10920 to have nicer solution)
-- [ ] test bad patterns: add such folders
+- [x] test bad patterns: add such folders
-- [ ] perf: refactor error case once #489 lands or dont refactor once #84 is implemented
+- [x] cli `-outfile`
+- [ ] integration tests with generated file
+- [ ] perf bench: cmds to invoke hyperfine with other contestors
 - [ ] use case 2
 - [ ] use case 3
 - [ ] test data
 - [ ] utf8
 - [ ] simd?
 - [ ] utf16
+- [ ] perf: refactor error case once #489 lands or dont refactor once #84 is implemented

 ## obsoletion plan
 1. Ideally this library would be obsoleted by shells defaulting to